 The American School adopts the Common Core Standards of learning.
-The school has also taken into consideration the standards required by the Egyptian Ministry of Education and Higher Education, teaching the National Curriculum of the Arabic Language, Arabic Social Studies and Religious Studies (Islamic and Christian).
+The school has also taken into consideration the standards required by the Egyptian Ministry of Education and Higher Education, teaching the National Curriculum of the Arabic Language, Social Studies in Arabic and Religious Studies (Islamic and Christian).